List of FIFA World Cup top goalscorers

 The top goalscorer of the inaugural competition was Argentina's Guillermo Stábile, with eight goals.
-Since then, only 25 players have scored more World Cup goals in total than Stábile did during the 1930 tournament.
-The first to do so was Hungary's Sándor Kocsis, scoring eleven in 1954.
-At the following tournament, France's Just Fontaine improved on this record, recording thirteen goals in just six matches.
+Since then, only 28 players have scored more World Cup goals in total than Stábile did during the 1930 tournament.
+The first to do so was Brazil's Ademir in 1950, with nine goals.
+This was followed by Hungary's Sándor Kocsis scoring eleven in 1954.
+At the 1958 tournament, France's Just Fontaine further improved on this record, recording thirteen goals in just six matches.
 Gerd Müller then scored ten goals for West Germany in 1970, before breaking the overall record when he scored his fourteenth World Cup goal during West Germany's win in the 1974 final.
 Müller's record stood for more than three decades, until Ronaldo recorded fifteen goals between 1998 and 2006 for Brazil.
-The record is currently held by Germany's Miroslav Klose, who went on to score a record sixteen goals across the four consecutive tournaments he played between 2002 and 2014.
+Germany's Miroslav Klose broke Ronaldo's record with his 16th goal in 2014; his record stood until Argentina's Lionel Messi scored his 17th through 21st goals in 2026.
+At the same World Cup, France's Kylian Mbappé became the current record holder after scoring his 22nd goal.

-Of all the players who have played at the World Cup, only six have achieved an average of two goals or more per match played: Kocsis, Fontaine, Stábile, Russia's Oleg Salenko, Switzerland's Josef Hügi, and Poland's Ernst Wilimowski — the latter of whom scored four in his only ever World Cup match, played in 1938.
-The top 101 goalscorers have represented 30 nations, with 14 players scoring for Brazil, and another 14 for Germany or West Germany.
-In total, 67 footballers came from UEFA (Europe), 30 from CONMEBOL (South America), and only four from elsewhere: Cameroon and Ghana from CAF (Africa), Australia from AFC (Asia) (formerly from OFC of Oceania), and the United States from CONCACAF (North/Central America).
+Of all the players who have played at the World Cup, only six have achieved an average of two goals or more per match played: Kocsis, Fontaine, Stábile, Russia's Oleg Salenko, Switzerland's Josef Hügi, and Poland's Ernst Wilimowski – the latter of whom scored four in his only ever World Cup match, played in 1938.
+The top 111 goalscorers have represented 31 nations, with 15 players scoring for both Brazil and Germany or West Germany.
+In total, 75 footballers came from UEFA (Europe), 31 from CONMEBOL (South America), and only five from elsewhere: Cameroon, Ghana and Senegal from CAF (Africa), Australia from AFC (Asia) (formerly from OFC of Oceania), and the United States from CONCACAF (North/Central America).